jonathancone/git-busy-tutorial/README.md

    git push -u origin master

-# Let's clone the repository into another workspace
+# Let's clone the repository from the remote URL like a teammate would

-   git clone ~/remoterepo.git ~/another-busy-tutorial
+   git clone ~/remoterepo.git ~/another-busy cd ~/another-busy git log

+# Now we switch back to our original workspace and to learn about branching

+   cd ~/busy-tutorial

+# Branches are very light in git and extremely powerful, let's create one
+  for a new html tutorial feature we're adding

+  git checkout -b html_tutorial

 Branching
 Merging